OpenNews/srccon-work/homepage.md

 ## What is SRCCON:WORK?

-SRCCON:WORK will explore how we as a community can make journalism more inclusive, representative, and responsive.
-This new, two-day event builds on conversations emerging from SRCCON, our hands-on conference that gathers members of the news-code community each year to take on ideas that push newsrooms forward.
+SRCCON:WORK explored how we as a community can make journalism more inclusive, representative, and responsive.
+This new, two-day event took place Dec.
+7-8, 2017, in Philadelphia, building on conversations emerging from SRCCON, our hands-on conference that gathers members of the news-code community each year to take on ideas that push newsrooms forward.

 Many of the biggest problems we face aren’t technical at all, so the program at SRCCON:WORK took a deeper look at these themes: